Cllr Oisín O'Connor

 New routes: Will still take around 40-50 minutes in rush hour by taking the S8, then either transferring to the 11 or 47 (both Sandyford BD) or the 46A (bottom of Leopardstown Road).

-You might also be interested in: New playground for Sandyford: Have your say
+You might also be interested in: Sandyford Sentinel planning application lodged

 Currently, the 75 is the main option for getting public transport from Ballinteer to Dún Laoghaire and takes around an hour.
 From experience I haven’t found it to be a reliable bus and can get stuck in some of the worst traffic congestion across the area.